Africave-Team/Africave-Team-kippa-senior-backend-engineer-technical/README.md

 TIP: You're expected to do this project in  your own Github Repository (..but I bet you already knew that master🥷🏾)

+You have a period of 5 days to submit your concluded project or revert on this assessment

-  Please do not hesitate to reach out to jephtah@kippa.africa if you have any questions or doubts to clear.
+Please do not hesitate to reach out to jephtah@kippa.africa if you have any questions or need any help.

 Goodluck Soldier🚀